 A member of staff who has behaved or may have behaved in a way that indicates they may not be suitable to work with children does not need to have been involved in an incident which involves children.
 The issue here is one of transferrable risk; for example, a member of staff involved in perpetrating domestic abuse at home, will bring into question their suitability to work with children.
+In such cases, an assessment of transferable risk to the children with whom the person works would be undertaken and advice from the LADO sought.

 Even though it may seem difficult to believe that a colleague may be unsuitable to work with children, the risk is far too serious for any member of staff themselves to dismiss such a suspicion without taking action.
 Doing nothing is not an option; safeguarding and promoting the welfare of children is everyone's responsibility.
 We all have a role to play in identifying concerns, sharing information and taking prompt action so as to act in the best interest of the child.
+Hence, all concerns should be reported to the Headmaster without delay.